 We will be running Introducing...
-Haiku in April.
+Haiku starting April 2nd.

-There's also The Passion of Haibun scheduled for April.
+There's also The Passion of Haibun starting April 6th.

 If you are interested in booking but not certain which course is right for you, feel free to email us on email@example.com for some advice.
 If you would like a free 10 minute Skype or phone chat with Alan, without obligation, to discuss the next steps in your writing plans, we would be glad to arrange this.